Wn68 Les Moulins ouest

 At first light on the 6th June 1944, lights were seen flashing over the sea and then hundreds of naval shells came out of the sea throwing up tons of sand and earth making it very hard to see.

 was so frightened he cowered in the bottom of the bunker.
 He had not seen any action and was terrified.
 Then bombers went over and we had quite a few near misses.
-The he managed to get the young lad to come around and get into a fighting position, but it was hard to see out of the periscope/gun site as
+Then he managed to get the young lad to come around and get into a fighting position, but it was hard to see out of the periscope/gun site as

 there was quite a lot of smoke and dust about.